The recession is testing the limits and shortfalls of the Federal Reserve’s toolkit

 As the coronavirus spread in and beyond China, and the stock market burrowed further into the red in February, the Fed announced an emergency interest rate cut of half a percentage point on March 3, the largest cut, at that point, since the Great Recession.
 Twelve days later, the Fed announced it would slash rates to zero and buy at least $700 billion in government and mortgage-related bonds to stabilize the financial system and contend with the mounting crisis.

 As Congress hustled to pass the Cares Act at the end of March, the Fed outlined a sprawling set of programs to flood the markets and boost bond purchases.
-The Fed would also announce a $500 billion program to lend to states and municipalities, along with the $600 billion Main Street lending program for small and mid-sized companies.
+The Fed would also announce a $500 billion program to lend to states and municipalities, along with the $600 billion Main Street lending program for small and midsized companies.

-“One of the main things we’re trying to do by assuring the flow of credit in the economy and keeping rates low, is to assure that that rebound, when it does come, is as vigorous as possible,” Powell said on NBC’s Today Show on March 26.
+“One of the main things we’re trying to do by assuring the flow of credit in the economy and keeping rates low, is to assure that that rebound, when it does come, is as vigorous as possible,” Powell said on NBC’s “Today” show on March 26.

 These moves signaled that the Fed was going far to cushion the financial system.
 But the response was also meant to build a short-term bridge to when the pandemic was contained and the economy got back on its feet.
-The $2 trillion Cares Act — which sent stimulus money straight to households, businesses and state and local governments — was also crafted to stop the bleeding for a few months.
+The $2 trillion Cares Act — which sent stimulus money straight to households, businesses, and state and local governments — was also crafted to stop the bleeding for a few months.

-Strong job gains from May and June buoyed hopes that people were going back to work as states reopened, and that a spike retail sales pointed to an economic turnaround.
+Strong job gains from May and June buoyed hopes that people were going back to work as states reopened, and that a spike in retail sales pointed to an economic turnaround.
 Yet unlike in past recessions, consumer spending is inextricably linked to a public health crisis.
-Powell and other Fed leaders have long said that a stable recovery depends on giving people the confidence to safely go about their old routines, be it eating at a restaurant, getting a hair cut or booking a hotel.
+Powell and other Fed leaders have long said that a stable recovery depends on giving people the confidence to safely go about their old routines, be it eating at a restaurant, getting a haircut or booking a hotel.

 By July, worsening outbreaks and dips in consumer spending suggested the nascent rebound was slowing.

-"On balance, it looks like the data are pointing to a slowing in the pace of the recovery,” Powell said at a July 29 press conference.
+“On balance, it looks like the data are pointing to a slowing in the pace of the recovery,” Powell said at a July 29 news conference.
 “I want to stress it’s too early to say both how large that is and how sustained it will be.”

 Throughout the summer, Powell and other Fed officials continued their calls for more aid from Congress, which can send direct relief to households, businesses and local governments.
-Fed leaders routinely stopped short of outlining what exactly should go into another rescue package.
-But they made clear that withdrawing direct help too soon would hurt those who were suffering the most.
+Fed leaders routinely stopped short of outlining what exactly should go into another rescue package, but they made clear that withdrawing direct help too soon would hurt those who were suffering the most.

-“Fiscal policy is essential here, and I would say, again, Congress’s action early in the pandemic, historically large by any standard around the world, and certainly by U.S. standards, it’s really helping now," Powell said at the July 29 press conference.
+“Fiscal policy is essential here, and I would say, again, Congress’s action early in the pandemic, historically large by any standard around the world, and certainly by U.S. standards, it’s really helping now,” Powell said at the July 29 news conference.
 “As I’ve said, very likely more will be needed from all of us, and I see Congress negotiating now over a new package, and I think that’s a good thing."

-By the late July and August, nearly 30 million Americans lost their $600 enhanced unemployment benefits.
+In August, nearly 30 million Americans lost their $600 enhanced unemployment benefits.
 Scores of businesses risked shutting down permanently or converting springtime furloughs to layoffs.
-The recession continued to hurt the working class, while the wealthy largely recovered and the stock market climbed towards record highs.
+The recession continued to hurt the working class, while the wealthy largely recovered and the stock market climbed toward record highs.

 That stark gap poses a fundamental challenge for the Fed, namely how it can fill the economy’s holes beyond setting interest rates or working through Wall Street.
 For example, the Fed has bought $12.6 billion in bonds through its corporate credit programs and is buying up debt from massive companies that haven’t borne the brunt of the recession.